-I am a geotechnical engineer with primary expertise in plasticity, geotechnical analysis, and the emerging field of soil-machine interaction (SMI).
-A major focal point of my work over the coming years is to advance the understanding of how soils are moved and shaped through interaction with man-made objects and machinery.
+I am a civil engineer with broad interests in mechanics, plasticity, soils, geotechnical analysis, and the emerging field of soil-machine interaction (SMI).
+A major focal point of my work over the coming years is to advance the understanding of how soils are moved and shaped through interaction with objects and machinery.
 An overarching goal is to develop rigorous, mechanics-based models for predicting soil deformation and the corresponding force requirements or reactions.
 See also Media and Links and Publications.

-For a more complete description of my research interests, please visit the Hambleton Research Group website.
+For a more complete description of my research interests, please visit my profile page with Gonville and Caius College or the Hambleton Research Group website.

 I thoroughly enjoy teaching introductory and advanced courses in geomechanics, solid mechanics, and numerical methods, including:

-Download A Brief Teaching Statement and find up-to-date information on courses and outreach at the Hambleton Research Group website.
+Download A Brief Teaching Statement and find more information about teaching interests on my profile page with Gonville and Caius College.